 “I said, ‘sign me up’ because I had to get it done or my wife would have yelled at me,” Kelly jokes.

 The doctor’s recommendation to Kelly, who was 48 at the time, reflected the new colonoscopy screening guideline that came out in 2021.
 Organizations including the American Cancer Society and the Centers for Disease Control and Prevention stated that people at average risk for colorectal cancer should start screening at age 45 versus age 50, the previous recommended age.

-“It could have spread too much to be able to do anything,” he says.
+“If it hadn’t been for the new guideline, my cancer would have gone undetected,” Kelly says.
+“It could have spread too much to be able to do anything.”